 At St. Edward's, we aim to provide an environment for language development that is stimulating and characterised by high expectations of success.
 Children's writing is celebrated in every school display and expectations of children's presentation are high.
 English is shared and celebrated inside and outside of the classroom through:

-We are developing our English curriculum and we have been focusing on high quality texts recommended by Pie Corbett (https://www.scholastic.co.uk/piecorbett/resources).
+We have developed our English curriculum and we have been focusing on high quality texts recommended by Pie Corbett (https://www.scholastic.co.uk/piecorbett/resources).
+We have also added texts to create an exciting Literature Spine.
 Each class has been allocated a range of books and the children have been learning all about the characters, settings and language used by the authors.
 Each class has now decorated their classroom door to highlight the text that they are currently studying.
 We are sure that you will agree that they look fabulous...